MaikMichel/dbFlow/docs/concept.md

 # The Concept

 **dbFlow** is based on 4 core topics.
-These topics are encountered again and again during the work with **dbFLow**.
+These topics are encountered again and again during the work with **dbFlow**.
 One is the adaptation of the git flow related to the work with database changes, the 2 phase deployment, smartFS, which reflects the directory structure and last but not least the depot, a kind of artifactory.

 ## Git Flow to DB